Home

 Fairyboat rides at Black Mashannion State Park

-Your family can enjoy a clean sandy beach to play and swim, along with hiking trails that will amaze you.
+Your family can enjoy a clean sandy beach to play and swim, along with hiking trails full of wildlife that will amaze you.

-The beautiful foliage and wildlife offers interactive educational opportunities that can never be experienced in a classroom.
+The beautiful lush foliage and healthy and unique wildlife offers interactive educational opportunities that can never be experienced in a classroom.

 The 250-acre Black Mashannion Lake is fed by clear springs and small streams which flows through the bogs that stretch in most directions from its shores.
 As the clear water flows through sphagnum moss and other wetland plants, it becomes colored by plant tannins.
 In a sense, the bog vegetation acts like a giant teabag to color the water.

-I have spent many summer days and weekends at Black Mashannion State Park with my family.
+I've enjoyed many summer days and weekends camping at Black Mashannion State Park with my family.
 It's a beautiful PA State Park with a variety of activities to keep all family members entertained.
+Yet, private and quiet enough to enjoy a relaxing vacation that most PA State Parks can't offer.

 Natures Wonderland of Accomdations